-- For full details of the LSČP charging and cancellations policy can be found on the Enable system, click on Learning then scroll down to Resources - All e-learning courses are free to LSCP members and the voluntary sector.
+- In addition there are specialist e-learning modules available via the LSCP website which compliments your learning and role. - For full details of the LSCP charging and cancellations policy can be found on the Enable system, click on Learning then scroll down to Resources - All e-learning courses are free to LSCP members and the voluntary sector.
 For more detail please refer to the LSCP Training Programme for costs and charges for nonattendance/completion.
 Enable system, click on Learning then scroll down to Resources.